BrainCircuitsBehaviorLab/village/_sources/protocols/task.md.txt

     def __init__(self):
         """
-        Initialize the training protocol.
-The text in the self.info variable will be shown when the task is selected in the GUI to be run manually.
+        The text in the self.info variable
+        will be shown when the task is selected in the GUI to be run manually.
         """
         super().__init__()